Looking for the best bathroom extractor fan? We've found 6 top options to keep damp, condensation and steam at bay

 No timer function

 This model is ideal for homeowners worried about the cost of fitting a bathroom.
-The Manrose XF100S axial fan is not only a very affordable bathroom extractor fan but it also extremely well-reviewed on Amazon.
+The Manrose XF100S axial fan is not only a very affordable bathroom extractor fan but it is also extremely well-reviewed on Amazon.

 One understandable concern about buying an extractor fan this cheap is the quality, but the XF100S is built with ABS thermoplastics for durability (useful in busy family households).
 It also comes with an impressive extraction rate and flexibility for mounting on the ceiling, window or walls.